Tips for Improving Posture and Ergonomics in the Office

 5. Use Props

-Several posture-friendly props reduce strain on your spine and ensure you sit straight.
-They include a:
+Simple props reduce strain on your spine and help you sit straighter.

 • Footrest to keep your feet flat

-• Small pillow or towel for lumbar support or to prevent you from bending your neck as you talk on the phone
+• Small pillow or towel for lumbar support or to prevent you from bending your neck while on the phone

-• A stack of books under your computer monitor so that you can see it clearly without bending your neck
+• A stack of books under your monitor so you can see it clearly without bending your neck

 6. Use Good Posture When You Move